 Issues related to web hosting – instability or servers, change of IP addresses, slowness of page loading speed, blocking access of search engine bots, etc.

-Q. Can the same SEO methods be applied in all markets worldwide?
+Can the same SEO methods be applied in all regions worldwide?